daryllxd/lifelong-learning/programming/ruby/rails/reddit-start-of-project.md

 - Models/routes.
 - No staged version of the app until schema, routes, controllers are set up enough to provide a working system with core functionality.
 - Rails composer, suspenders, railsbricks
+- exception_notification.
+Absolute bloody life-saver.
+- slim and sass, get bourbon installed
+- Guard and Rspec and start writing some tests.

 Use a Rails template and keep it updated with all the best stuff you find and love to use.